This Gluten-Free Vegan Chocolate Banana Bread is:

 Preheat oven to 180 degrees Celsius (350 degrees Fahrenheit)

-- Transfer the mixture into a loaf tin lined with greased baking paper
+Transfer the mixture into a loaf tin lined with greased baking paper (use a one-pound loaf tin)

 **You could substitute these with chocolate chips, flaked almonds or coconut flakes.